ruby2js/ruby2js/README.md

 *  [Sinatra](https://github.com/rubys/ruby2js/blob/master/lib/ruby2js/sinatra.rb)
 *  [Rails](https://github.com/rubys/ruby2js/blob/master/lib/ruby2js/rails.rb)

 As you might expect, CGI is a bit sluggish.
-By constrast, Sinatra is speedy.
-Rails is not only equally speedy on the first call, after that it will avoid the coversion entirely and serve cached results instead.
+By constrast, Sinatra are quite speedy as the bulk of the time is spend on the initial load of the required libraries.

 Filters
 ---